 Good dividend investors tend to look for dividend safety.
 This is measured primarily by the dividend coverage ratio.
 If a company earns $100 million and pays out $30 million in dividends, the dividend might be safer than if the company was paying out $90 million in dividends.

-In the latter case, if profits fell by 10 percent, there would be no cushion left for management to use.
-As a very general rule, dividend investors don't like to see more than 60 percent of profits paid out as dividends.
+In the latter case, if profits fall by 10%, there would be no cushion left for management to use.
+As a very general rule, dividend investors don't like to see more than 60% of profits paid out as dividends.

 When considering dividend safety, don't find yourself lulled into a false sense of comfort by a low dividend payout ratio.
 It doesn't matter how good the numbers look if you're analyzing a single business in a high-risk industry.

 One bad event could wipe out the whole thing.
 Look for companies that have a stable income and cash flow.
 The more stable the money coming in to cover the dividend, the higher the payout ratio can be without causing too much worry.

 Focus on High Yields